Latte art et mécanique: quand la précision des mains fait toute la différence

 Art in everyday life

-Come see our baristas at work
+Come see our baristas in action

 Each cup prepared with the precision of a race mechanic, at Carrera Café in Petit Champlain, Quebec.